 The Regulatory Reform (Fire Safety) order 2005 stipulates that every block of flats must legally undergo a fire risk assessment.
 This only applies to the common parts of the building and must be carried out by the responsible person i.e. the freeholder or Right to Manage company.
 The assessment must evaluate the risk to people from fire, taking into account existing fire safety measures, and determine whether additional measures are necessary.
 It is crucial that this information is reviewed regularly and kept up to date as Fire Officers will be able to enter your building at any time to inspect and ask to see the fire risk assessment.
 If they are not satisfied with your compliance, they can issue enforcement notices to improve fire safety.

-Complying with the Fire Safety Order will inevitably incur costs over time such as for employing a professional fire risk assessor, replacing fire extinguishers and fire doors etc. These costs are usually recoverable from the leaseholders but only when the lease allows.
+Complying with the Fire Safety Order will inevitably incur costs over time such as for employing a professional fire risk assessor, replacing fire extinguishers and fire doors, etc. These costs are usually recoverable from the leaseholders but only when the lease allows.
 In cases where the lease does not provide for such an expense, freeholders or the person responsible for fire safety may have to foot the bill themselves in order to comply with this statutory requirement.
-Conversely, there may be a ‘sweeping up’ clause in the lease which enables the recovery of costs for unforeseen items of expenditure but as highlighted above all costs must be reasonable.
+Conversely, there may be a ‘sweeping up’ clause in the lease that enables the recovery of costs for unforeseen items of expenditure but as highlighted above all costs must be reasonable.

 Working at heights in blocks of flats